teguh87/flask_scrappy/README.md

 Basically:

-this project only represent data model in a form of a bunch of documents not a object model so we don't need SQL type database, abd MongoDB could be a good choice.
+this project only represent data model in a form of a bunch of documents not a object model so we don't need SQL type database, and MongoDB could be a good choice.

 If you would rather imagine your data as a bunch of interconnected tables, MongoDB may not be a good choice.